Preserving Historic Masonry

 Steam/Hot-Pressurized Water Cleaning

 Steam cleaning is actually low-pressure hot water washing because the steam condenses almost immediately upon leaving the hose.
-This is a gentle and effective method for cleaning the stone and particularly for acid-sensitive stones.
+This is a gentle and effective method for cleaning the stone, and particularly for acid-sensitive stones.
 Steam can be especially useful in removing built-up soiling deposits and dried-up plant materials, such as ivy disks and tendrils.
 It can also be an efficient means of cleaning carved stone details and, because it does not generate a lot of liquid water, it can sometimes be appropriate to use for cleaning interior masonry.

 Chemical Cleaning

 Chemical cleaners, generally in the form of proprietary products, are another material frequently used to clean historic masonry.
 They can remove dirt, as well as paint and other coatings, metallic and plant stains, and graffiti.
 Chemical cleaners used to remove dirt and soiling include acids, alkalies, and organic compounds.
 Acidic cleaners, of course, should not be used on masonry that is acid sensitive.
-Paint removers are alkaline, based on organic solvents or other chemicals.
+Paint removers are alkaline, and based on organic solvents or other chemicals.

 Chemical Cleaners to Remove Dirt

 Both alkaline and acidic cleaning treatments include the use of water.
 Both cleaners are also likely to contain surfactants (wetting agents), that facilitate the chemical reaction that removes the dirt.
-Generally, the masonry is wet first for both types of cleaners, then the chemical cleaner is sprayed on at very low pressure or brushed onto the surface.
+Generally, the masonry is wet first for both types of cleaners, and then the chemical cleaner is sprayed on at very low pressure or brushed onto the surface.
 The cleaner is left to dwell on the masonry for an amount of time recommended by the product manufacturer or, preferably, determined by testing, and rinsed off with a low- or moderate-pressure cold, or sometimes hot, water wash.
-More than one application of the cleaner may be necessary, and it is always a good practice to test the product manufacturerís recommendations concerning dilution rates and dwell times.
+More than one application of the cleaner may be necessary, and it is always a good practice to test the product manufacturer's recommendations concerning dilution rates and dwell times.
 Because each cleaning situation is unique, dilution rates and dwell times can vary considerably.
 The masonry surface may be scrubbed lightly with natural or synthetic bristle brushes prior to rinsing.
 After rinsing, pH strips should be applied to the surface to ensure that the masonry has been neutralized completely.

 Acidic Cleaners

-Acid-based cleaning products may be used on non-acid sensitive masonry, which generally includes: granite, most sandstones, slate, unglazed brick, and unglazed architectural terra cotta, cast stone, and concrete.
-Most commercial acidic cleaners are composed primarily of hydrofluoric acid, and often include some phosphoric acid to prevent rust-like stains from developing on the masonry after the cleaning.
-Acid cleaners are applied to the pre-wet masonry which should be kept wet while the acid is allowed to “work”, and then removed with a water wash.
+Acid-based cleaning products may be used on non-acid-sensitive masonry, which generally includes: granite, most sandstones, slate, unglazed brick, and unglazed architectural terra-cotta, cast stone, and concrete.
+Most commercial acidic cleaners are composed primarily of hydrofluoric acid and often include some phosphoric acid to prevent rust-like stains from developing on the masonry after the cleaning.
+Acid cleaners are applied to the pre-wet masonry, which should be kept wet while the acid is allowed to “work”, and then removed with a water wash.

 Alkaline Cleaners